 When this Owner's Manual refers to a workshop visit, we recommend your Opel Service Partner.
+For gas vehicles we recommend an Opel Repairer authorised for servicing gas vehicles.

 All Opel Service Partners provide first-class service at reasonable prices.
 Experienced mechanics trained by Opel work according to specific Opel instructions.